Kariaki58/sportify_api/README.md

 #### SPORTIFY API TO GET ARTIST SONGS

-Implemented an a simple python program that uses
+Implemented a simple python program that uses

 the sportify api to retrieve songs from your favorite artists